 When I’m wandering around some of the amazing local weekend markets I’m always amazed at the variety of olives – luckily the stall holders are usually only too happy to offer free samples.

-If you don’t have the luxury of try before you buy, I’d recommend the classic Spanish olive – the manzanilla.
-The name means ‘little apple’ and these olives are plump and juicy.
+If you don’t have the luxury of try before you buy, I’d recommend the classic Spanish olives from Seville – the manzanilla, whose name means ‘little apple’ or gordal, whose name means ‘the fat one’.
+As you can probably guess by the names these olives are plump and juicy.
 You can buy them with or without the stones as well as stuffed with anything from lemon to anchovies.

 Naturally, where there are olives there’s olive oil.
 Spain is the world’s biggest producer of olive oil and no meal is complete without a generous glug or two either during its preparation or when it’s brought to the table.
 Even a simple Spanish breakfast of pan con tomate is elevated to new heights with a splosh of oil – extra virgin being the best.

-Originating from the Andalucian city of Jerez, sherry vinegar is used in a lot of Spanish dishes including the traditional Jerez dish of ‘Riñones al Jerez’ – kidneys in a sauce of sherry wine and sherry vinegar.
+Originating from the Andalucian city of Jerez de la Frontera, sherry vinegar is used in a lot of Spanish dishes including the traditional Jerez dish of ‘Riñones al Jerez’ – kidneys in a sauce of sherry wine and sherry vinegar.

 If that’s not to your taste it’s ideal for simple vinaigrette dressings or it can be added to dishes such as soups and stews to enhance the flavours.